Find Affordable College Courses

 Williamstown, MA

-Williams College came in at #9 in this year’s edition of the Best Physical Sciences Schools ranking.
+Williams College did quite well in this year’s ranking of the best schools for physical sciences students.
+It came in at #9 on the list.
 Williams is a small private not-for-profit school located in the fringe town of Williamstown.

 While working on their degree, physical sciences majors at Williams accumulate an average of around $12,999 in student debt.

-With a ranking of #10, University of California - Berkeley did quite well on this year’s best schools for physical sciences students.
-Located in the medium-sized city of Berkeley, UC Berkeley is a public school with a very large student population.
+University of California - Berkeley landed the #10 spot in the 2023 rankings for the best physical sciences programs.
+Located in the city of Berkeley, UC Berkeley is a public college with a very large student population.

 After completing their degree, physical sciences graduates from UC Berkeley carry an average student debtload of $14,276.